artryazanov/laravel-mysql-drive-backup/README.md

 # Laravel MySQL Drive Backup (OAuth2)

 Laravel 12 package to back up a MySQL database and upload the dump to Google Drive using OAuth2 (user consent).
-Provides two Artisan commands: one for authorization and one for backup.
+Provides Artisan commands for authorization, creating backups and restoring them from Drive.
 Suitable for manual runs and for scheduling via Laravel Scheduler.

 - Package name: `artryazanov/laravel-mysql-drive-backup`
 - License: Unlicense